VennyA/crm-revops-analytics-/README.md

 # CRM RevOps Analytics

-**End-to-end Revenue Operations analysis of a synthetic B2B SaaS business from lead acquisition to customer churn conducted across Python, PostgreSQL, and Power BI.**
+**End to end Revenue Operations analysis of a synthetic B2B SaaS business from lead acquisition to customer churn conducted across Python, PostgreSQL, and Power BI.**

 ## Executive Summary

-This project simulates a real-world Revenue Operations and CRM Analytics engagement for a B2B SaaS company operating across five global regions.
+This project simulates a real world Revenue Operations and CRM Analytics engagement for a B2B SaaS company operating across five global regions.
 Using a synthetic dataset containing 10,000 leads across seven interconnected tables, I analyzed the entire customer lifecycle from lead acquisition and sales conversion to revenue generation, customer retention, and overall business health.

 The analysis was structured around six core business questions: